This article originally appeared in the Spring 2019 issue of Plastics Recycling Update. Subscribe today for access to all print content.

 This point may seem like a given, but constant communication with your team about safety is key.

 The number of safety-related incidents, or lack thereof, should be a critical metric measured by management and reviewed in meetings involving leadership and employees alike.

 At Star, managers discuss procedures and practices in every shift’s morning meeting and are always looking for feedback from employees for ways to improve company practices to prevent an incident.
 On a weekly and quarterly basis, managers go over any updates to safety protocols or corrective actions that may have occurred at the beginning of each shift.

 If an incident occurs, a supervisor should complete an in-depth assessment of the incident and review it with all employees.
 When your employees have detailed information about the incident, they can learn from it and even contribute their experiences to help build a safer, more productive future.

 When talking about safety, don’t limit your communications to purely inside the business.
 Companies can announce safety achievements or insights in the form of blog writeups, press releases or social media posts.
-At Star, we post press releases regarding our safety updates and achievements.
-It’s beneficial for our customers to get to know us and learn what kind of company we are.
+At Star, we publish our sites’ safe-day count on our website, and post press releases regarding our safety updates and achievements.
+It’s beneficial for our customers get to know us and learn what kind of company we are.
 Our emphasis on employee safety reflects the sense of care embedded in our business, and that fact shows through to customers in our finished products as well.